eth-protocol-fellows/protocol-studies/docs/eps/week1.md

 ## Implementations and Development

 Everything mentioned above - the ideas, design and specifications comes down to the actual application here, in its implementation.
 An implementation of the execution layer (EL) or consensus layer (CL) is called a *client*.
 A computer running this client and connecting to the network is called a *node*.
-A node is therefore an a pair of EL and CL clients actively participating in the network.
+A node is therefore a pair of EL and CL clients actively participating in the network.

 Since Ethereum is formally specified, it can be implemented in different ways in any language.
 This results in a variety of implementations throughout the years with some already deprecated and some just being developed.
 The current list of production ready implementations can be found in the [docs on Nodes and clients](https://ethereum.org/en/developers/docs/nodes-and-clients#execution-clients) and week 1 presentation.